ds4se/chapters/sback/summarizing-unstructured-data.md

 </div>

-With more sophisticated approaches [3], we can start *parsing* the different parts of the content of a development email and remove even more noise, thus making emerge the most important content and creating better summaries.
+With more sophisticated approaches [3], we can even *parse* the different parts of the content of a development email and remove more noise, thus making emerge the most important content and creating better summaries.

 ### Conclusion

+In this brief chapter, we made everybody aware that developers do not only write source code, but many other artifacts, such as issue reports, design documents, emails, etc.

-In this brief chapter, we presented how to start tackling the summarization of unstructured software data, such as development email.
-We have shown that, unfortunately, techniques that work off-the-shelf in other contexts cannot be directly applied to the software engineering context, because we have a very special language that we use.
-In particular, software engineers often mix up many languages in the same document: Natural language, source code, stack traces, etc. Before we can do any type of summarization, we need to first recognize these languages and give a better structure to our document.
-This allows, then, to use techniques from other fields and obtain interesting and valuable summaries for our software engineering data.
+We showed that the amount of these artifacts can be overwhelming (as in the case of development emails for the linux mailing list), so we need some way to summarize the information they contain for a faster, yet still useful consumption.
+We made the case that, unfortunately, the best candidate techniques from information retrieval do not work well in the case of software engineering documents, because unstructured software data has a very special language.
+In particular, software engineers often mix up many languages in the same document: Natural language, source code, stack traces, etc.

+For this, we presented the steps that one can take to transform the very unstructured content of an email, into something that can be analyzed to generate a valid summary.
+These steps involve the recognition of the latent structure of documents and the languages in which they are composed.
+Surprisingly, a simple approach is able to detect reasonably most of these languages and to remove them from text if necessary.

+As a result, we were able to obtain a much more informative tag cloud that summarizes the content of a threaded email, thus giving ideas on how an approach can be developed to analyze and summarize similar unstructured software documents.

 [1] Tag cloud.
 (2015, September 1).
 In Wikipedia, The Free Encyclopedia.